imanmafi/bankAccount/README.md

 ## Tests

-Testing the Javascript methods and specs can be done through Mocha, Chai, Latte, and Espresso or even regular coffee.
+Testing the Javascript methods and specs can be done through Mocha, Chai, Latte, Espresso or even regular coffee.

 `Use the spec runner html file`